 I always recommended developers to start freelancing early (as early as in college or at least alongside the first job) and have a blog and a website and here is why:

 1. Blogging Builds Trust

-Upwork as a freelancing marketplace works really well for me but I still build my blog because it reinstates a trust factor in clients I send the proposal on Upwork.
+Upwork is a freelancing marketplace that works well for me, but I still build my blog because it reinstates a trust factor in clients I send the proposal on Upwork.

 It becomes much easier for me to win clients.